Parametric Shape Optimization using the Support Function

-In our computation, using $402$ spherical harmonics, which means using Legendre polynomials up to degree $28$, we obtain the shape represented in Figure \ref{fig:cwArea2D3D}, with volume $0.4224$.
-Even if the shape we obtain strongly resembles Meissner's body, its volume is about $0.6\%$ larger than $V_M$ presented above.
-This may be due to the fact that singularities in the surface of the Meissner bodies are not sufficiently well approximated using the number of spherical harmonics stated above.
+In our computation, using $402$ spherical harmonics, i.e. using Legendre polynomials up to degree $28$, we obtain the shape represented in Figure \ref{fig:cwArea2D3D}, with volume $0.4224$.
+The shape obtained strongly resembles Meissner's body and its volume is about $0.6\%$ larger than $V_M$ presented above.
+This may be due to the fact that singularities in the surface of the Meissner bodies are not sufficiently well approximated using the number of spherical harmonics above.
 Starting from different random initial coefficients we always arrive at shapes which are close to one of the two Meissner bodies \cite{KW11}.